Universality in polytope phase transitions and message passing algorithms: Proofs of Propositions 6 and 7

-\subsection{Proofs of Propositions \ref{propo:AMPtoSEell1} and \ref{propo:AMPtoSEell1_B}}
+\subsection{Proofs of Propositions \texorpdfstring{ \ref{1616161616}}{6} and \texorpdfstring{ \ref{171717171717}}{7}}

-We will start by proving Proposition \ref{propo:AMPtoSEell1}.
-Since Proposition \ref{propo:AMPtoSEell1_B} follows from the same construction, we will only point to the necessary modifications.
-Before presenting the proof, we recall a basic result in weighted polynomial approximation (here stated for a specific case), see e.g. \cite{Lubinsky}. \begin{theorem} Let $f:\reals\to \reals$ be a continuous function.
-Then for any $\kappa,\xi>0$ there exists a polynomial $p:\reals\to\reals$ such that, for all $x\in\reals$,
+We will start by proving Proposition~\ref{1616161616}.
+Since Proposition~\ref{171717171717} follows from the same construction, we will only point to the necessary modifications.
+Before presenting the proof, we recall a basic result in weighted polynomial approximation (here stated for a specific case); see, for example, \cite{Lubinsky}.